 Next morning Brady proposed to Vanessa.
 He got he roof of his van and shouted it through megaphone.
 (He’s a summertime lifeguard.)
 It woke damned near everybody up.
 But if you live by the beach, you better live by the beach.
 We brought our chairs and tables.
 We put a pastor (can’t remember his name) on a little step by the whale, two feet from its mouth.

 I watched the whale’s giant eye.
 The film over it—fleshy and garbage-bag-like, it moved in and out of view.
 It had a life of its own.
 It swam this way over the eye, then that way.
 It disappeared then reappeared.
 Like a great black bowling ball.
 And we were all reflected in it, dented, lopsided.
 I touched my own eye.
 Were my eyes like that?
-We’re they just as lopsided, only smaller?
+Were they just as lopsided, only smaller?
 Will people look at my body when I die?
 Could I die like that, wait there like that and die with people watching?
-It sat there, still and patient as a car park.
-I sat there, just as still, in a row of seats, surrounded with our town, half for a wedding and half for a whale.
+It sat there, as still and as patient as a car park.
+We sat there, as still as the whale, only in a row of seats around the beach, surrounding the whale with our town.
+We were here half for a wedding and half for the whale.
 We wept.
-Two people meant to be together.
+It was meant to be.
+Two people together.

-Two days and night she we were all blissed out on whale songs, until Wednesday morning I woke up in silence.
+Two days and nights of whale songs.
+Then Wednesday morning I woke up in silence.
 I shuffled out on my deck and saw Brady, unbalanced and pale.
 He was waving his arms like a flyer-man.
 He said it shook him.
 It made his van tremble.
 Woke him and Vanessa up.
 They’d never seen anything like it.
 Poor man was without shoes.
 He looked at the whale now like it a was a falling object.

 “A god has come down and died on our beach,” as the Siuslaw had put it.
 Tourists poured in.
 Californians came in winter coats.
 They bought everything.
 We ran out of things to sell.
 I sold all my little lighthouses then I started selling fishing nets.
 Sarah Mae sold all her china, anything with whales or boats or fish.
 Brady sold all his bottled sloops, even ones he hadn’t finished.